-We take the following steps to keep our water safe:
+What steps do we take to keep our water safe?

-- We work with the First Nation communities in the Shoal Lake area, the federal government, and the provincial governments of Manitoba and Ontario to make sure that development in the area does not affect water quality. - We add chlorine as a disinfectant to kill harmful bacteria, such as E. coli and other micro-organisms.
+- We work with the First Nation communities in the Shoal Lake area, the federal government, and the provincial governments of Manitoba and Ontario to make sure that development in the area does not affect water quality. - We rigorously test the water.
+Laboratory staff use approved test methods and have backgrounds in science, such as chemistry and engineering. - We add chlorine as a disinfectant to kill harmful bacteria, such as E. coli and other micro-organisms.
 Chlorine is the most widely used drinking water disinfectant in North America, and has been used for more than a hundred years.
 We add chlorine at three different places before the water reaches your home or business - Shoal Lake, Deacon Reservoir, and the pumping station that serves your neighbourhood.
-We have to maintain an adequate chlorine level at every customer tap to ensure the safety of the water and to meet provincial regulations. - We rigorously test the water.
-Laboratory staff use approved test methods and have backgrounds in chemistry, science, microbiology, and engineering.
+We have to maintain an adequate chlorine level at every customer tap to ensure the safety of the water and to meet provincial regulations.